Image Slider

 Embark on an unforgettable adventure to Yakushima, one of Kagoshima Prefecture's UNESCO World Heritage sites, famous for its ancient forests.
 Hike through moss-covered trails and awe at ancient cedar trees known as yakusugi.
 These massive trees live for centuries.
 At Yakusugi Land, you can see dozens of yakusugi trees over 1,000 years old.

-17. Head to Kyushu's Southernmost Point
+20. Head to Kyushu's southernmost point

 Large coast with a white sandy beach

-To see Kagoshima's natural beauty at its prettiest and wildest, head to the Osumi Peninsula.
-The area boasts stunning landscapes, lush forests and views of the Pacific Ocean.
 Travelers can enjoy scenic drives along the coastline, pristine sandy beaches and crystal-clear blue waterfalls that will take their breath away.
 If your schedule allows, go to Cape Sata, the southernmost point of Kyushu, where you can catch incredible sunsets.

 With its volcanic landscapes, rich history and culinary delights, Kagoshima offers visitors an array of captivating experiences.